 Starting with FY2015, Illinois established a 5 year goal based on the average of the previous 5 years of complete MCMIS data available (2009-2013).
 Illinois has identified many fatal crashes involving CMV's were occurring on local roads outside of FMCSA jurisdiction.
-Illinois continues to strive to form a plan to partnership with local law enforcement agencies to conduct enforcement on local roads where fatal crashes involving CMV's are occurring.

 Starting with FY2020 CVSP, Illinois established a 3-year reduction goal based on the average of the last 4 complete years (2015-2018) of MCMIS fatal crash data.
+Illinois will continue a 2% target of CMV crash reduction for FY23-FY25.